plotly/plotly.github.io/_posts/excel/Basic Charts/2015-05-01-graph-with-error-bars-with-excel.md

 ---
 layout: excel-tutorial-single_layout
-title: How to Make a Graph with Error Bars with Plotly and Excel
+title: How to Make a Graph with Error Bars with Chart Studio and Excel
-subtitle: Error Bars with Plotly
+subtitle: Error Bars with Chart Studio
 permalink: /excel/graph-with-error-bars/
 imageurl: https://images.plot.ly/excel/graph-with-error-bars/thum-graph-with-error-bars-with-excel.jpg
 state: active
 tags: excel
 section: Statistical
 meta_description: A tutorial on how to make a graph with error bars with Excel.
-Plotly is the easiest and fastest way to make and share graphs online.
+Chart Studio is the easiest and fastest way to make and share graphs online.
 popularity: featured
 actioncall-url: https://plot.ly/804/~tarzzz/
 download-url: https://www.dropbox.com/s/yv3k05g5yl0rc47/Data.xls?raw=1